cory2067/delet.chat/README.md

 Counter of number of active users in corner
 Potentially: list of active users on side
-May need to switch from initials to actual names if there might be a lot of people in a chat
+May need to switch from initials to actual names if there might be a lot of people in a chat Multi lined messages

+Features we have:
+Test server running from test directory on different port (maybe 5000 or whatever) Multi-line text box